WillDetlor/TinyClojure/Readme.md

 ### What is TinyClojure

-TinyClojure is a project to build a small, easily embeddable version of Clojure/ClojureScript.
+TinyClojure is a project to build a small, easily embeddable version of Clojure/ClojureScript in portable C++.
 In many ways it is my attempt to create a Clojure equivalent of [TinyScheme](http://tinyscheme.sourceforge.net/home.html).

 I started this project because I was looking for an embeddable Clojure for [Lisping](http://slidetocode.com/), an iPad Lisp development environment I develop.
-Having used [TinyScheme](http://tinyscheme.sourceforge.net/home.html) for the scheme interpreter in lisping I was looking for a clojure version that is just as easily embeddable, but for Clojure.
+Having used the excellent [TinyScheme](http://tinyscheme.sourceforge.net/home.html) for the Scheme interpreter in Lisping I wanted looking for a clojure version that is just as easily embeddable.
 [ClojureC](https://github.com/schani/clojurec) is good, but the build process is complex, and there are external library dependencies.
 These are not insurmountable, but they were sufficient to discourage me from using it.

-TinyClojure will never have ClojureC's performance because my focus is on making it the easiest way to embed Clojure within any application.
-There are just two files to compile into your code, no external dependencies, and the extension and embedding interface is as simple as it is possible to be.
-I don't want TinyClojure to bloat, but I am happy for it to end up considerably larger than the almost impossibly slim TinyScheme.
+The focus with TinyClojure's development is to make it the easiest way to embed Clojure within any application.
+Tiny Clojure consists of one header file, one source file, no external dependencies, and the extension and embedding interface is as simple as it is possible to be.
+All forms are subclasses of the ExtensionFunction class, whether they are builtin control statements like (if ), (cond ), (do ) or custom extension functions.
+This structure keeps TinyClojure's core minimal, so development is easy and contained.

-A warning, these are very early days for TinyClojure, it is not feature complete, and it does not even carry a version number.
+A warning, these are very early days for TinyClojure, the core of the interpreter works well and I have implemented the most basic functions for TinyClojure to function as a language (simple io, simple arithmetic, the most basic control structures).
+I am now working on filling out Clojure's Core API.
 Feel free to use it for whatever you would to, but do not rely on it.

+Obviously, this is an open source project and if you want to get involved, fork it and get going.
+You can get in touch with me at <slidetocode@gmail.com>.
+The real priority for now is to fill out the standard library so that TinyClojure is usable as a language, then I would like to work on more complex issues such as threading.

 ### How do I embed TinyClojure in my code?